 Conditions listed in HEAplus Definition Associated and Related Conditions Cellulitis A bacterial skin infection causing red, swollen skin that is typically painful and warm to the touch.
-Cutaneous Abscess Pressure Ulcers Injuries to the skin and tissue underneath, mainly caused by Bed Sore prolonged pressure on the skin.
-Decubitus Diabetic Ulcer Pressure Sore Stasis Ulcers A breakdown of the skin caused by fluid build-up in the skin from poor vein function.
+Cutaneous Abscess Pressure Ulcers Injuries to the skin and tissue underneath, mainly caused by prolonged pressure on the skin.
+Bed Sore Decubitus protonged procedure on the citati Diabetic Ulcer Pressure Sore Stasis Ulcers A breakdown of the skin caused by fluid build-up in the skin from poor vein function.
 Zoster without complications A blistering, painful rash caused by the virus that remains in the nerve cells after a person has had chickenpox.
 Shingles Methicillin Resistant Staph Aureus (MRSA) A highly contagious infection caused by staphylococcus bacteria that is resistant to commonly used antibiotics.
 Bacterial Infection An illness or injury caused by harmful bacteria on or inside any area of the body.